ddc-java-21/animate-tanickell/docs/work/checklists/Tag DAO operations checklist.md

 If you think you will have multiple queries that return a single instance, and/or multiple queries that return multiple instances, copy and pase the bullet items below as many times as necessary.

-* [X] Return a single instance, selected by anime_id. (can use for nested SQL statements?)
+* [X] Return a single instance, selected by tag_id.

-* [X] Return multiple instances, selected by anime_id, and orded by release_date DESC. (for doing a range in a nested SQL statement) --> select using favorites or anime_tags?
+* [X] Return multiple instances, selected by user_profile_id, and ordered by tagged DESC.

-* [X] Return multiple instances, selected by genre, and ordered by score DESC.
+* [X] Return multiple instances, selected by user_profile_id, and ordered by name.

-* [X] Return multiple instances, selected by genre, and ordered by release_date DESC.
+* [X] Return multiple instances, selected by anime_id, and ordered by tagged DESC.

-* [X] Return multiple instances, orded by release_date. (where release_date after some value)
+* [X] Return multiple instances, selected by anime_id, and ordered by name.

 * [ ] Return a single instance, selected by {_replace this the name(s) of the attribute(s) that will be used to filter for a single instance of the entity_}.